ezhang6811/evaluationDB/README.md

 * Connecticut (to clean)
 * Florida
 * Indiana
-* Louisiana (to clean)
+* Louisiana
-* Massachussettes (to clean)
+* Massachussettes
 * Michigan (to clean)
 * New Jersey
 * New York
 * North Carolina (to clean)
 * Ohio

-See the state_details file for comprehenisve information about the data available for each state and the definition of each variable.
+See the readme file in dataCleaning/ for comprehensive information about the data available for each state and the definition of each variable.

 ## Contributing